 A circuit designer built for people who actually think about racing.

-RaceTrackDesigner is a browser-based tool that lets you place waypoints on any real-world map, close the loop, and get instant lap time estimates, speed zone visualisation, and circuit character analysis for Formula 1, GT3, and MotoGP.
+RaceTrackDesigner is a browser-based tool that lets you place waypoints on any real-world map, close the loop, and get instant lap time estimates, speed zone visualisation, and circuit character analysis for Formula 1, GT3, MotoGP, IndyCar, NASCAR, and Go Kart.

 What is it?